andrew-rogers/wasak/README.md

 * Writable initramfs root filesystem provides further flexibility than read-only SquashFS.
 SquashFS is still supported to minimise RAM usage.
 * Works with mainline Raspberry Pi kernels including 64-bit kernels.
 * Run dedicated test agents and test kernel builds.

+## Alpine Linux - new base for WaSaK

+Alpine Linux supports [Headless Installation on the Raspberry Pi](https://wiki.alpinelinux.org/wiki/Raspberry_Pi_-_Headless_Installation).
+It appears to support nearly all the functionality of WaSaK apart from the installation of ttyd.
+WaSaK will use Alpine as its base in future revisions.
+This will mean that WaSaK will no longer be dependent on parts of the NOOBS filesystem.

+A very useful feature of Alpine is the [lbu](https://wiki.alpinelinux.org/wiki/Alpine_local_backup) which is a manager for overlay filesystems.
+One great feature is that filesystem changes can be reviewed and then committed or reverted.